Global Complexification of Real Analytic Restricted Log-Exp-Analytic Functions: Introduction

-\vs{0.2cm} But there are strong differences between the structures $\mathbb{R}_{\textnormal{an}}$ and $\mathbb{R}_{\textnormal{an,exp}}$ from the point of analysis: There are $\mathbb{R}_{\textnormal{an,exp}}$-definable functions which are $C^\infty$, but not real analytic (for example flat functions) or violate Tamm's Theorem (see \cite{100},\cite{101} or \cite{26} for versions of Tamm's Theorem) in contrast to globally subanalytic functions.
-So there is the natural question if there is a big non-trivial class of $\mathbb{R}_{\textnormal{an,exp}}$-definable functions which share its analytic properties with globally subanalytic ones, but behaves completely differently from the point of o-minimality.
-This applies for example for restricted log-exp-analytic functions which have been defined by Opris (see \cite{16}).
+But there are strong differences between the structures $\mathbb{R}_{\textnormal{an}}$ and $\mathbb{R}_{\textnormal{an,exp}}$ from the point of analysis: There are $\mathbb{R}_{\textnormal{an,exp}}$-definable functions which are $C^\infty$, but not real analytic (for example flat functions) or violate Tamm's Theorem (see van den Dries et al.~\cite{14}, Kaiser et al~\cite{19} or Opris~\cite{28} for versions of Tamm's Theorem) in contrast to globally subanalytic functions.
+So there is the natural question if there is a big non-trivial class of $\mathbb{R}_{\textnormal{an,exp}}$-definable functions which share some analytic properties with globally subanalytic ones, but behaves completely differently from the point of o-minimality.
+This applies for example for restricted log-exp-analytic functions which have been defined by Opris (see~\cite{28}).
 They are given piecewise by compositions of globally subanalytic functions, the global logarithm and exponentials of locally bounded functions.
-Since the global exponential function is restricted log-exp-analytic this class of functions is not polynomially bounded and generates the whole structure $\mathbb{R}_{\textnormal{an,exp}}$.
+For example these functions satisfy a parametric version of Tamm's theorem (see also~\cite{28}), as well as globally subanalytic ones.
+Since the global exponential function $\mathbb{R} \to \mathbb{R}, x \mapsto e^x,$ is restricted log-exp-analytic (because it is the exponential of the identity and the latter is locally bounded), this class of functions generates the whole structure $\mathbb{R}_{\textnormal{an,exp}}$ in the sense of definability, but is not polynomially bounded in contrast to globally subanalytic functions.\\